 As much as we enjoy winter camping, there is something intrinsically satisfying about backpacking during the winter months.
 The quiet, the beauty of the red rocks covered with ice and snow, and seeing an area bathed in that welcoming winter light.

 Joan and I decided to backpack within a canyon that sees ATV traffic typically.
 But in the winter, we had the canyon to ourselves.

 We pushed up a canyon along Comb Ridge.
-Ancestral Puebloan dwellings existed within the canyon.
+Ancestral Pueblo dwellings existed within the canyon.
 Sometimes accessible; often out of reach on a high cliff.
 We could see bison pictographs indicating the range of this most iconic of American animals.
 Red cliffs reached above.
 And ice and snow covered the canyon, and we splashed through many cold stream crossings.

 The further we went along the canyon, the sheerer the walls became.

 And the creek flow became strong and broader, too.

 We gratefully found a flat patch of bare ground large enough for our shelter.

 Above the creek and with a commanding view of the winter sunset.

 Some warm and dry socks, dinner, and a hot drink provided some creature comforts for the winter evening.

 The following day we left most of our gear behind and walked into the USFS boundary.
 The ATV track gave way to single track.
 No other footprints spotted.
 Only animals tracks used the corridor this far into the canyon.